asaphho/chessboard/README.md

 # Chessboard

 A Python chess program I made myself as a coding exercise.
 Starts a new game of chess when run.
-Can move by clicking on a piece and then the destination square (for the GUI), or give the move in standard algebraic notation, for both the black and white sides (no bot to play against).
+You can move by clicking on a piece and then the destination square (on the GUI), or give the move in standard algebraic notation.
 Does not allow illegal moves.
 Can be run on a CLI or on a GUI.
 Enforces the following game-ending conditions:

 - Checkmate: The side to move has no legal moves and is under check.
 The other side wins.